Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Saturday's total is 7.2 points higher than the combined 43.3 PPG average of the two teams.
+- Saturday's over/under is 7.2 points higher than the combined 43.3 PPG average of the two teams.

 - These two squads surrender a combined 62 points per game, 11.5 more than this contest's over/under.